 The Rottweiler loves children especially if they grow up together.
 However, since a Rottweiler is a large strong dog, every interaction should be supervised as it can accidentally trample a small child.
 This breed is best suited for families with older children who understand how to properly interact with dogs.
 They thrive as guarding and police dogs.

-A typical serving for this large dog is 4 to 10 cups of excellent quality dry dog food per day, depending on its age, size, build, activity level, and metabolism.
+A typical serving of food for a Rottie is 4 to 10 cups of high-quality dry dog food per day, depending on the age, size, build, activity level, and metabolism.

 Typical calorie needs of an adult Rottweiler, weighing 110 pounds, per day:

-Since this breed is prone to Hip and Elbow Dysplasias, puppies should be fed a diet high in glucosamine and chondroitin that protect the joints.
+Since the Rotties are prone to hip and elbow dysplasia, Rottweiler puppies should be fed a diet high in glucosamine and chondroitin which are natural substances that protect the joints.
 Omega fatty acids from fish would help maintain a healthy coat.